Efik people: Ikpa Ene and Ndodoghi

 Due to the number of unfortunate incidents at Ikpa Ene and Ndodoghi, the Efik sought to leave these islands.

-There are said to be at least three mass migration from Ndodoghi.
-One account narrates that the Mbiabo group left first to their present location while the Iboku, Enwang and other clans were still at Ndodoghi.
+There are said to have been at least three mass migration from Ndodoghi.
+One account narrates that the Mbiabo group left first, settling in their present location while the Iboku, Enwang and other clans were still at Ndodoghi.
 The Adiabo group is believed to have left to their present location after the Mbiabo exodus.
-The largest group moved to Creek town from Ndodoghi led by the priest-king Eyo Ema Atai.
+The largest group moved to Creek town from Ndodoghi, led by the priest-king Eyo Ema Atai.

 Creek Town

-It is uncertain the specific year that the Efik arrived Creek Town.
+It is uncertain what year the Efik arrived at Creek Town.
 Several periods have been estimated by foreign scholars and indigenous historians.
 Aye dates the arrival of the Efik in Creek Town to the fourteenth century.
 Latham hypothesizes that the Efik may have arrived before the middle of the seventeenth century.
 K.K.
 Nair dates the arrival of the Efik towards the end of the seventeenth century or the beginning of the eighteenth century.

-Stephen D. Behrendt and Eric J. Graham revealed in a 2003 publication that by the time the first documented European sailing vessel arrived in 1625, the Efik had already settled at Creek Town and Old Town.
+Stephen D. Behrendt and Eric J. Graham revealed in a 2003 publication that, by the time the first documented European sailing vessel arrived in 1625, the Efik had already settled at Creek Town and Old Town.

-There are different narratives on the arrival of the Efik at Creek Town.
+There are different versions of the arrival of the Efik at Creek Town.
 According to Simmons, "Most Informants maintain that the first people to Inhabit Creek Town were Efut fishermen from the southern Cameroons."
-Simmons assertion which was made in his 1958 dissertation is similarly reiterated at the Hart's enquiry in 1964 by chiefs such as Chief Efiom Obo Effanga of Obutong.
-Other narratives at the Hart's enquiry do not make mention of the Efut.
-Aye in 2000 does not mention the Efut as being the primary occupants.
-What is most certain is that the Efik arrived Creek Town led by Edidem Eyo Ema Atai together with Oku Atai Atai Ema Atai, Ukpong Atai Atai Ema Atai, Adim Atai Atai Ema Atai, Efiom Ekpo Efiom Ekpo and several others.
-Eyo Ema's people occupied Otung in the south of Creek Town, Adim Atai and Ukpong Atai occupied the east and Efiom Ekpo's family occupied the Adakuko in the west. internal dissensions and population expansion led to the movement of several families from Creek Town to Obutong, Atakpa, Nsidung and Ekoretonko.
+Simmons assertion, which he made in his 1958 dissertation, is repeated in similar form at the Hart's enquiry in 1964 by chiefs such as Chief Efiom Obo Effanga of Obutong.
+Other narratives at the Hart's enquiry do not mention he Efut.

+In his 2000 work, Aye does not mention the Efut as being the primary occupants.
+There does seem to be consensus that the Efik arrived at Creek Town led by Edidem Eyo Ema Atai, together with Oku Atai Atai Ema Atai, Ukpong Atai Atai Ema Atai, Adim Atai Atai Ema Atai, Efiom Ekpo Efiom Ekpo and several others.
+Eyo Ema's people occupied Otung in the south of Creek Town, Adim Atai and Ukpong Atai occupied the east, and Efiom Ekpo's family occupied the Adakuko in the west.
+Internal dissensions and population expansion led to the movement of several families from Creek Town to Obutong, Atakpa, Nsidung and Ekoretonko.